 Whether you’re eyeing a startup in West Virginia’s medical sector, aiming to become your neighborhood’s go-to convenience store, or anything in between, starting an LLC requires a solid understanding of the state’s requirements.
 That’s where this guide comes in.

 Now, let’s get a lay of the land.
 This guide is designed to navigate you through setting up a domestic LLC right here in West Virginia.
-If you’re eyeing the more specialized terrain of a foreign LLC or a professional LLC (PLLC), you’ll need a different map entirely, as those ventures aren’t covered here.
+We’ll also cover the basics of starting a professional LLC (PLLC), an LLC organized for licensed professionals like doctors and lawyers.
+But if you’re looking for a foreign LLC, you’ll need a different map entirely, as those ventures aren’t covered here.

 As you embark, you’ll probably want to draft up a business plan to guide your start-up efforts.
 This document can explain your purpose, your goals, your target market, and more.
 While it isn’t a legal requirement to draft one, it can be extremely beneficial, guiding your strategy from step one.